reelyactive/midiot/README.md

 What's in a name?
 -----------------

 Musical Instrument Digital Interface of Things.
 MIDI meets IoT: real-time, real-world sounds.
-Watch [this short video](https://www.youtube.com/watch?v=CUhbfyi2ab4) to see, and hear, midiot in action.
+Watch [this video playlist](https://youtu.be/CUhbfyi2ab4?list=PL11WqaPQMVvNMT66MVxi-XqIQld6zY3tx) to see, and hear, midiot in action.
 There are also plenty of midiot-generated tracks on the [reelyActive SoundCloud](https://soundcloud.com/reelyactive).

 Installation
 ------------

     npm install midiot

+If the installation encounters errors while installing the [midi](https://www.npmjs.com/package/midi) package dependency, consult that package's [prerequisites](https://www.npmjs.com/package/midi#prerequisites).
+For instance, on Linux it is often necessary to first install the libasound2-dev package via your package manager.

 Hello midiot